mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

   * Stretch or later
 * A USB cable
   * For the Pi 4: [USB-C to USB-A](https://www.amazon.com/AmazonBasics-Type-C-USB-Male-Cable/dp/B01GGKYN0A/) (Male/Male)
-  * For the Pi Zero W: [microUSB to USB-A](https://amzn.to/2B08iE5) (Male/Male)
+  * For the Pi Zero W: [Micro-USB to USB-A](https://amzn.to/2B08iE5) (Male/Male)
 * Alternate power source (optional)
   * [USB to TTL serial cable](https://amzn.to/3cVkuTT)
   * [3A USB wall charger](https://amzn.to/3hal8Ax)

 ## Install Raspberry Pi OS Lite

-To begin, install [Raspberry Pi OS lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) on a microSD card.
+To begin, install [Raspberry Pi OS lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (formerly known as Raspbian) on a microSD card.

 {{<img src="rufus-install.png" alt="Screenshot of Rufus" caption="I use [Rufus](https://rufus.ie) to write my Pi micro SD cards, but any whole disk imaging tool will work.">}}

 Enable SSH access by placing a file called `ssh` on the microSD's boot partition, and insert the microSD card into your Pi device.
+If you're connecting over wireless, you'll also need to [create a `wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) on the boot partition.

 ## Connecting your Pi

 Connect the USB cable to your Pi's USB OTG port.
 On the Pi 4, this is the USB-C port.
-For the Pi Zero, it's the microUSB port labeled "USB."
+For the Pi Zero, it's the Micro-USB port labeled "USB."

 {{<gallery caption="For the Raspberry Pi 4 (left), connect to the USB-C port.
-For the Raspberry Pi Zero W (right), connect to the data microUSB port.">}}
+For the Raspberry Pi Zero W (right), connect to the data Micro-USB port.">}}
   {{< img src="pi4-connection.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" maxWidth="400px" >}}
   {{< img src="pi-zero-connection.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" maxWidth="445px" >}}
 {{</gallery>}}